SamSunny4/J.A.V.A-Just-A-Volunteer-Away/README.md

 ---

-## 📄 License
+## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ---

+## Vision

+J.A.V.A (Just a Volunteer Away) bridges the gap between those in need and those willing to help.
+Together, we can build stronger, more supportive communities.

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+---

-## 🌟 Vision
+## Vision

 J.A.V.A (Just a Volunteer Away) bridges the gap between those in need and those willing to help.
 Together, we can build stronger, more supportive communities.